SUBS2905/ice-cream-shop/README.md

-An ice-cream shop built using HTML and CSS only
+An ice-cream shop website built using HTML and CSS only